What does it take to build a nation?

 Eventually, the Treaty of Paris, selling all Spanish colonies in the Pacific to the US, was signed.
 The republic issued a diplomatic protest, followed by an appeal to the US Senate not to ratify the treaty.
 Diplomatic channels were severed upon the outbreak of the Philippine-American War on February 4, 1899.
 But efforts towards international recognition continued.
 Mariano Ponce, the republic’s ambassador to Japan, was able to meet Ōkuma Shigenobu, a Japanese nobleman and member of the emperor’s cabinet, and Sun Yat-sen, leader of the independence movement in China, and both supported the recognition.

-Step four: Sustain peace and order
+Step No.4: Sustain peace and order

 Amidst war against the Americans, the republic struggled for its very own existence.
 This final step proved very difficult.
 Reports of abuses by the army reached Mabini, who continued to encourage Aguinaldo to discipline the troops.
 Wealthy members of the Malolos Congress began to pressure the government to favor autonomy under the US instead of independence.
 Weak leadership proved the final straw, as the republic eventually lost resources and support, with its remnants shifting to guerrilla warfare.
 Meanwhile, the Americans were quick to offer alternatives–civil government leadership was offered to Filipinos, and education proved an effective counter-narrative to independence.
 Finally, Aguinaldo was captured by American troops in Palanan, Isabela, on March 23, 1901.